moe123/coconut/ReadMe.markdown

 Coconut
 =======

-Coconut is an object-oriented cross-platform runtime written in modern C++ that adds Smalltalk-style objects, dynamic typing and messaging features ; with a strong emphasis on concurrency ability and the subscripting side of things, `feel like scripting`, but Coconut is more than just yet-another-Object framework, it adds a syntax within the syntax, somehow, close to a meta-programming approach (or embedded meta-language) what we named mainly Features.
+Coconut is a object-oriented runtime, cross-platform, written in modern C++ that adds Smalltalk-style objects, dynamic typing and messaging features ; with a strong emphasis on concurrency ability, the subscripting side of things and `feel like scripting`, Coconut is more than just yet-another-Object
+framework: it adds a syntax within the syntax, close to a meta-programming approach (or embedded meta-language) what we named mainly Features.
-Coconut implements type introspection (e.g knowing type [parent-type, properties] of an object at runtime) and a tiny barebones reflection system: a metaobject protocol (MOP).
+Coconut implements type introspection (e.g knowing type [parent-type, properties] of an object at runtime) and a tiny barebones reflection system: a meta-object protocol (MOP).

 -----------------------------------------------------------------------------------------------

-Coconut defines a base layer of classes fully integrated to the host-lang: C++, the data-structures hold ref-counted objects and have a STL like interface regarding iterators, subscript operators, streams and other common features.
+Coconut defines a base layer of classes, fully integrated to the host-lang: C++, the data-structures hold ref-counted objects and have a STL like interface regarding iterators, subscript operators, streams and other common features.
 In addition to providing a set of useful primitive object classes, it introduces several paradigms that define functionality not covered by the C++ language.